Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Limitations of Regularized Undirected Exploration

 Naturally, how well we can recover the optimal policies depends on the quality of data used to learn them.
 However, when $d$ is finite and when the dataset has narrow data distributions, the learning objective lacks sufficient inductive bias on which policies to favor.
 This often leads to a collapse of the FB representations.

-Consistent with empirical observations in \citep{tirinzoni2025zeroshot}, our findings demonstrate this failure mode.
+Consistent with empirical observations in \citep{tirinzoni2025zero}, our findings demonstrate this failure mode.
 In \Cref{fig:motivation_method} we report the average zero-shot performance when using an \textit{undirected} exploration strategy, i.e., exploring by uniformly sampling random reward embeddings from the hypersphere.
 We observe that this strategy suffers from performance degradation and entropy stagnation.
 Additionally, the recovered policies exhibit severe foot dragging which prevents seamless sim-to-real transfer.
 To mitigate these issues, we propose to ground the unsupervised policy learning by adding a regularizer.
 Formally, this leads to the actor loss objective:

 where $Q_\text{reg}$ is a critic trained with a behavior regularizer reward.
 We refer interested readers to the details at \Cref{appendix:regularization_reward,appendix:qregu}.
 While this modification regularizes the solution manifold by effectively suppressing foot dragging (see \Cref{fig:motivation_method} (right)), we find that exploration degrades further, resulting in lower entropy and performance.
-To tackle this issues, in the next section we introduce \method, an algorithmic modification to FB exploration strategies to improve downstream task performance.
+We hypothesize that this is because the behavior-regularized critic assigns higher $Q_\text{reg}$ values when the robot remains stationary, which further biases the policy toward conservative behaviors and suppresses FB exploration.
+To tackle these issues, in the next section we introduce \method, an algorithmic modification to FB exploration strategies to improve downstream task performance.